 London and cycling go hand in hand — or rather hand on handlebar… or bottom to saddle.
 Like many other major European cities, the UK’s capital and its residences are very fond of the use of bicycles.
 Many of those on two wheels are commuters, sightseers and locals whose main form of transport is a bike.
 Others, however, prefer their cycling to be downhill at great speed — and London’s surrounding areas offer the perfect domain to do so.

 Mountain biking (MTB) is in no way a new sport, especially when compared to others on this list, but it’s an activity that’s diverse and engaging enough to maintain interest.
 Although MTB has been a widely popular sport for a long time (and an Olympic sport since 1996), many people may not have had the opportunity to experience it for themselves.
 If you’re in London and want to find out what all the fuss is about, surrounding areas such as Epping Forest and the Olympic facility at Hadleigh Country Park are ideal locations.
+If you want to get your own bike, you need to keep your eye out for some bike bargains online.

 London is iconic for many reasons: its history, modern architecture, fashion, music and an overwhelming popularity as a tourist location.
 While many visitors may be content to roam the city and take in the sights, others prefer to pursue active and exciting opportunities.
 Not many activities fit the bill more than these five extreme sports.